pam-exchange/SymantecPAM-PAMUser/README.md

 # PAM setup and configuration

-Detailed documentation for PAM setup and configuration is found in the links above..
+Detailed documentation for PAM setup and configuration is found in the links above.

 # Version history